About Costa Rica

 In the Osa Peninsula, the communities have been widely affected both in their social organization and their health due to the development of various agricultural activities and ineffective development policies.
 This makes it an ideal place to understand how health is affected by economic, political, social and cultural factors.
 Additionally, the region is where many institutions are placed, such as governmental and non-governmental organizations, both national and international converge.

 Biodiversity and Economy

-Costa Rica is proudly the host of 5% of global biodiversity and approximately 25% of the territory is protected areas.
-Costa Rica has three parks declared Natural Heritage of Humanity by the UNESCO: the Isla del Coco National Park, the reserves of the Talamanca Range/Amistad International Park and the Guanacaste conservation area.
-Its richness in species of flora and fauna and its geographic characteristics provide a variety of ecosystems turn the country in a very special hub for research in environment and ecology.
-Research in biology and ecology has been a strong support for the development of communities since it has brought education and actions on sustainable development and conservation of the environment.
+Costa Rica is proudly the host of 5% of global biodiversity and approximately 25% of the territory is in protected areas.
+Its richness in species of flora and fauna and its geographic characteristics provide a variety of ecosystems turn the country in a very special hub for research on environmental health.

+Its devotion to social services has resulted in a high standard of living.
+Yet it struggles to meet the needs of some vulnerable populations, such as migrants and indigenous communities.
 In 1994, Costa Rica adopted Sustainable Development as an official policy.
-Since then, the country has made impressive advances in the fields of biodiversity prospecting, protected area management and environmental regulation.
+Since then, the country has made impressive advances in protected area management and environmental regulation.

 Weather and Climate

 In San Vito, the typical weather is mildly hot and humid during the day and cooler and breezy at night, with moderate temperatures ranging from 60 to 80°F. The altitude is 1,000 meters above sea level, with annual precipitation of approximately 1390 inches.
 However, you will be travelling during the field trips to different parts of the country, including San Jose and Osa Peninsula.
 So plan for hot weather generally but it can be cool at night.
 The rainy season is May-Nov so it will likely rain every day in the afternoons.